top-guns/etl-gun/README.md

 constructor(rootFolder: string);

 // Creates new FilesystemCollection
-// folderName: subfolder of the root folder and identificator of the created collection object
+// folderName: subfolder of the root folder and identificator of the creating collection object
 // guiOptions: Some options how to display this endpoint getFolder(folderName: string = '.', guiOptions: CollectionGuiOptions<PathDetails> = {}): FilesystemCollection;